irenkamalova/irenkamalova.github.io/_posts/2020-06-09-one-to-one-and-many-to-many.md

 (5, 3, 5);

 SELECT * FROM items_orders;
--- now you finished to implement MANY-TO-MANY relationship!

--- one more thing - you can not only drop table, you also can DROP full database!!!
--- (it's very dangerous as you will lose all data, all schemas, everything!
-0_0 ) -- DROP DATABASE relationship;

--- I also want to mention, that you can you INT instead of INTEGER and you don't need specify NOT NULL if column will be PRIMARY KEY

 ```

+Now you finished the implementation of MANY-TO-MANY relationship!

+One more thing - to drop the table, you need to drop whole database!
+Remember, how dangerous it's: you'll lose all data, all schemas, everything!

+I also want to mention, that you can you INT instead of INTEGER and you don't need specify NOT NULL if column will be PRIMARY KEY